 If a fair value measurement uses observable inputs that require significant adjustment, that measurement is a Level 3 measurement.
-The significance of a valuation input is assessed against the fair
+The significance of a valuation input is assessed against the fair value measurement in its entirety.

 The fair values in level 2 and level 3 of fair value hierarchy were estimated using discounted cash flows valuation techniques.
 The fair value of unquoted fixed interest rate instruments was estimated based on estimated future cash flows expected to be received/paid discounted at current interest rates for new instruments with similar credit risk and remaining maturity.